matchewf11/dotfiles/nvim/lua/plugins/Notes.md

 -- lua, rust, bash

 -- look into tab feature?, also amek sure config matches (search tabs fzf, hide tabs and otehr stuff)

--- rellook at all config specs for plugins (clean and look for errs)

--- add a bunch of the default keymaps of the plugins i added to the keymap file

--- get rid of defualt config if i dont change (get rid of config options to make simple)

 -- use harpoon, windows(buffers) or tabs? (or either), tabline(lualine as well)?